- Arts & Media

 The Film and Digital Media major at UC Santa Cruz offers an integrated curriculum where students study the cultural impact of movies, television, video, and the internet and also have the opportunity to pursue creating work in video and interactive digital media, if so desired.
 Graduates of the UC Santa Cruz Film and Digital Media program have enjoyed considerable success in the professional world and have gained admission to top graduate schools in the field.

-For a detailed description of the Film and Digital Media major that includes the declaration requirements, the variety of concentrations we offer in production, critical studies, and integrated critical practice, and how the comprehensive requirement may be fulfilled, as well as a link to descriptions of our course offerings, please visit the General Catalog.
+For a detailed description of the Film and Digital Media major that includes the declaration requirements, the additional Integrated Critical Practice concentration offered within the major, and how the comprehensive requirement may be fulfilled, as well as a link to descriptions of our course offerings, please visit the General Catalog.

 Study and Research Opportunities